Flowduino/ESPressio-Observable/README.md

 Please see the [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE) accompanying this library for full details.

 ## Namespace
-Every type/variable/constant/etc. related to *ESPressio* Observable are located within the `Observable` submaspace of the `ESPressio` parent namespace.
+Every type/variable/constant/etc. related to *ESPressio* Observable are located within the `Observable` sub-namespace of the `ESPressio` parent namespace.

 The namespace provides the following (*click on any declaration to navigate to more info*):
 - [`ESPressio::Observable::IObserverHandle`](#iobserverhandle)